rust-lang/book/2018-edition/src/ch03-05-control-flow.md

 Fortunately, Rust provides another, more reliable way to break out of a loop.
 You can place the `break` keyword within the loop to tell the program when to stop executing the loop.
-Recall that we did this in the guessing game in the “Quitting After a Correct Guess” section of Chapter 2 to exit the program when the user won the game by guessing the correct number.
+Recall that we did this in the guessing game in the [“Quitting After a Correct Guess”] [quitting-after-a-correct-guess] section of Chapter 2 to exit the program when the user won the game by guessing the correct number.